by Melissa Bissing on April 11, 2018

 Across the globe, TA teams are doing interviews differently.
 “Reinventing the interview process” was identified as a top hiring trend in LinkedIn’s Global Recruiting Trends 2018 report, and recruiters are changing more than just questions.
 According to the report, traditional interviews are failing both candidates and employers on many fronts.

 We’ve rounded up some innovative practices and HR tech strategies to help you update your interviews and get more value from the process.

 One of the main drawbacks of traditional interviews is the subjective nature of the insight they offer into candidates’ strengths and weaknesses.
 To overcome this gap, TA teams use assessments and evidence-based hiring practices.
 When validated, assessments provide additional data points to help you get a complete view of the candidate.
-There are lots of industry-specific assessments already in play that could be beneficial to use.
+There are lots of industry-specific assessments already in play, like the HackerRank tests for computer programming positions.

 You can also ask candidates to complete a project similar to something they would do at work.
 It’s like a job audition that gives you a deeper look at candidates’ creative thinking and problem-solving skills.
 And, candidates also get a deeper look at your organization and your approach to their role.
 Some companies will offer compensation depending on the project requirements.